cardano-foundation/CIPs/CIP-XXXX/README.md

 There can be two lists of certificates.
 1. X.509 Certificate
 2. CBOR Encoded X.509 Certificate (C509)
-They are functionally identical and differ only in the format of the certificate itself.
+Functionally, these two types are identical, differing only in their encoding format.

 *DER Format certificates* are used when the only certificate source is a legacy off-chain certificate.
 While these are supported for legacy purposes, they are not preferred because: